Generating ed25519 SSH Keys

 Check authentication log

-If you face any issue with login any user over SSH
+If you face any issue with login any user over SSH, check the authentication log.

 sudo tail -f /var/log/auth.log